mikehoff/SmartPapers/README.md

+This project is now abandoned, but please check https://github.com/mikehoff/SmartPapersApp

 # SmartPapers

 SmartPapers is a smart-contract approach to co-authoring and publishing scientific papers using Ethereum blockchain for tracking living research objects and agreements between authors in a decentralised and trusted way.